The Graduate School

 arranging such an affiliation.

-- Successful applicants are expected to be in-country for at least ten weeks during the quarter in which they receive this
+- Successful applicants are expected to be in-country for the three months of the quarter in which they receive this

 - Successful applicants may not receive funding or salary from another source comparable to the Fritz or Boeing Fellowship during the quarter

 in which they receive this fellowship.
-One-time travel or research grant funding may be acceptable.
+One-time travel or research grant funding may be acceptable with prior approval from the Fellowships Office.

 - If the research includes systematic collection of information about or from humans, the fellowship will not be disbursed